How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 There are two main options for guiding principles.
 The first option is to follow the guidelines established by a religion.
+These are often reflected in social norms and ethics, which contain harmful bias and prejudice.
 The second option is to follow your own internal moral and ethical compass.

-There is a continuum of religious beliefs that runs from the fringe believer to the extremist.
-The more extreme the sect, the more rules and regulations there tend to be.
+Within organized religion, there is a spectrum of beliefs.
+On one side are fringe believers, and on the other, the extremists.
+The more extreme the sect, the more unhealthy the rules it adopts.
 Some religions have regulations that govern every waking moment of the day.
-And some religions have regulations that call for violence to support their religious ideals.
+Other sects promote beliefs that call for violence to support their religious ideals.

 If you follow a religion, it will define your guiding principles.
 Believe it or not, almost half of the world’s population accepts this proposition.
 But it’s not as simple as it seems.
 That’s because each denomination has its own interpretation of the religion.